Demi Rose Celebrates 24th Birthday In Skimpy White Bikini

 Needless to say, her sexy birthday snap sent pulses racing and hearts aflutter.
 The photo garnered more than 225,000 likes and close to 2,700 comments within a couple of hours of having been posted.

-Demi’s Instagram followers flocked to the comments section to wish her a happy birthday and to compliment the model on her smoldering hot bikini look.
+Demi’s Instagram followers flocked to the comments section to wish her a happy birthday, and to compliment the model on her smoldering hot bikini look.

 “Happy birthday, beautiful!
 Flourish!” wrote one of her fans, pairing their message with a blue heart emoji and a butterfly emoji.